Random active path model of deep neural networks with diluted binary synapses: Mean field method to solve the RAP model

 where $\partial b\backslash i$ denotes the member of interaction $b$ except $i$, and $\partial i\backslash a$ denotes the interaction set $i$ is involved in with $a$ removed. $m_{i\rightarrow a}$ is interpreted as the message passing from the weight $i$ to the interaction $a$ it participates in, while $\hat{m}_{b\rightarrow i}$ is interpreted as the message passing from the interaction $b$ to its member $i$.
-We call this iteration equation the belief propagation, which serves as the message passing algorithm whose fixed point corresponds to the stationary point of the following Bethe free energy~\cite{cavity-2001}
+We call this iteration equation the belief propagation, which serves as the message passing algorithm whose fixed point corresponds to the stationary point of the Bethe free energy, from the variational principle~\cite{MM-2009}.